nitrico/FontBinder/README.md

 #### Cache

 FontBinder **automatically caches used typefaces** to avoid recreating them in the future.
-To use the cached fonts programmatically:
+To use the cached typefaces programmatically:

 ```java
 // Java